35 Amazing Arthritis Facts & Stats You Didn’t Know

 Let’s dive straight into it and look at the most intriguing facts and figures first.

-- Sativex, a spray containing both CBD and THC, can provide pain relief for RA patients.
+- A spray containing both CBD and THC, Sativex, provides pain relief for RA patients

 1. Osteoarthritis, the most common form of arthritis, isn’t an inevitable part of aging.

 While the likelihood of developing an arthritic condition does increase with age, this does not imply that we’re all predestined to have bad joints.

 Over the years, joints wear and tear, but young people (even children) get affected as well.
 Hence, there are other factors at play here (other than age), including injuries, overuse of a particular joint, weak musculature, being overweight, and so on.

 2. Osteoarthritis statistics from 2019 confirm about 3.3% to 3.6% of the global population suffer from the disease.